 The new regulations have brought about some changes to how advisers need to handle disclosure.
 Once seen as a two-step process of primary and secondary, disclosure now relates to many different stages throughout the process.

 At OMNIMax we have built compliance into the DNA of our solutions and so when the regulations changed, so did we.
 This progressive disclosure mandates that you disclose why you are doing something at the time you are doing it.
-We’ve defined this in four stages, at each stage the disclosure gets deeper, and we’ve integrated this into our Advice solutions.
+We’ve defined this in four stages, at each stage the disclosure gets deeper, and we’ve integrated this into our Advice Platform.

 Public Disclosure – Before you engage with a potential client.

-In our Advice solutions, the first step in the advice process is a fact-finding mission.
+In our Advice Platform, the first step in the advice process is a fact-finding mission.
 At the beginning of this process, when your client embarks on their fact find, the first screen that they see handles this stage one of disclosure.
 Here you can detail the information that is being gathered and why and the providers you might use.
 You can also include a link to your public disclosure that covers your qualifications and experience, the services that you provide, the companies and products you might use and your remuneration.

 Before your client proceeds, they will acknowledge this information and that they have read the disclosure statement.
 This is recorded in the system with date, time, and their IP address.